ICTMCG/CSCS/README.md

 And the results can be found in ./expr/train_smswap_faceshifter_adapter.

 ## License and Citation
 CSCS is released only for academic research.
-Researchers from educational institutes are allowed to use this code and weights freely for non-commercial purposes.
+Researchers are allowed to use this code and weights freely for non-commercial purposes.

 **Reference Format:**
 ```